vcavallo/catallax-ui/knowledge.md

 - Requires Nostr browser extension for signing
 - Real-time updates using WebSocket connection
 - Configuration files (postcss.config.mjs, tailwind.config.mjs, etc.) must use ES modules syntax with `export default`
+- Each page using NostrProvider must wrap its content with the provider, even if parent pages also use it
+- Components that need to reference the current user's pubkey should destructure it from useNostr along with any other needed methods

 ## Nostr Protocol Notes